Prediction of defect properties in concentrated solid solutions using a Langmuir-like model: Results

 \subsection{Vacancies and Order}

-At each step that we compute $\chi_{\alpha\alpha'}$, we perform the vacancy insertions and their associated thermodynamic calculations to calculate vacancy concentration, formation energy, and formation volume for configurations with different ordering (Figure \ref{fig:form-order}).
+At each step that we compute $\chi_{\alpha\alpha'}$, we perform a vacancy insertion and substitutional swaps at each site.
+Then, we perform the associated thermodynamic calculations to compute vacancy concentration, formation energy, and formation volume for configurations with different ordering (see Figure \ref{fig:form-order}).

-For the Cantor alloy, there is not a clear correlation between $\chi_{\text{Cr}\text{Cr}}$ and vacancy concentration, formation energy, nor formation volume at any tested temperature.
+For the CoNiCrFeMn alloy, there is not a clear correlation between $\chi_{\text{Cr}\text{Cr}}$ and vacancy concentration, formation energy, nor formation volume at any tested temperature.
 However, for FeAl, vacancy concentration and formation volume increase with $\chi_{\text{Fe}\text{Al}}$, while formation energy decreases with $\chi_{\text{Fe}\text{Al}}$ (Figure \ref{fig:form-order}), with the trend between chemical ordering and vacancy concentration becoming flatter at high temperatures.
 In particular, vacancy concentration and formation energy reach extreme values (high concentration and small formation energy) for high $\chi_{\text{Fe}\text{Al}}$.
 Note that the high $\chi_{\text{Fe}\text{Al}}$ configurations, where Fe and Al are phase-separated, are very far out-of-equilibrium, leading to high-energy occupied states, and thus having similar energetics between vacant and occupied states.
-In comparison, the Cantor system is closer to equilibrium over the range of sampled ordering parameters, yielding a large energetic difference between vacant and occupied states.
+In comparison, the CoNiCrFeMn system is closer to equilibrium over the range of sampled ordering parameters, yielding a large energetic difference between vacant and occupied states.